St. Giles Junior School Curriculum Offer

-The school follows the New National Numeracy Curriculum.
-This is firmly embedded.
-The children take part in a daily numeracy lesson.
-Each lesson is carefully planned and differentiated to allow each child to access at their individual learning rate.
+The children take part in a daily numeracy lesson using the Power Maths scheme of work.
+Each lesson is carefully planned to allow each child to explore concepts using a range of resources so that concepts become fully embedded .
 The children have many opportunities within the numeracy lesson to work mentally, use a variety of practical materials, learn many strategies, record both informally and formally and then apply these skills to questions and real life problems.
 This helps our children to become logical thinkers, to be able to solve problems and think in more abstract ways and to challenge themselves.

 Each week the children will be given tasks to complete at home.
 We encourage our children to take on the responsibility of completing and returning the homework independently.

-The children have a School Planner into which all homework is written.
-We ask parents to comment on the homework in the planner and sign to say that the homework has been completed.
+The children have a Homework books/ School Planners, depending on age group, into which all homework is written.
+We ask parents to comment on the homework and sign to say that the homework has been completed.

 Our assemblies take place daily, either as a whole school together or in smaller groups.
 We have very close contact with St. Giles Church and we visit the church regularly for special services.
-Our school assemblies are also supported by the.
-Once a week we hold a Celebration Work Assembly during which the children share their achievements and by doing this we hope to foster the children's self-esteem and pride in their talents and successes.
+Once a week we hold a Celebration Assembly during which the children share their achievements and by doing this we hope to foster the children's self-esteem and pride in their talents and successes.
 As a parent if you wish to do so, you may ask for your child to be withdrawn from Collective Worship; please speak with the Head teacher to enable acceptable alternative arrangements to be made.